 But it is not always about business or employment for Axel Kuhlmann, Co-Founder and advisor for business development for CoA.
 He believes it is also about giving due recognition to the African talents and moving away from prejudices that exist surrounding Africa about abject poverty, poor education and ill-health.

 "The whole narrative around Africa needs to change," he emphasizes, "and now is their time!"
-For Kuhlmann, CoA is not just a social enterprise with vision, but a channel to promote a better image of Africa to Europe and other parts of the world.
+For Kuhlmann, CoA is not just a social enterprise with a vision, but a channel to promote a better image of Africa to Europe and other parts of the world.
 In his experience, the young people in Africa are ready to tackle the complexities of today's world, take on global challenges and solve them with innovative technology and persistent hard work.

 With the need to improve working standards and create sustainable livelihoods in emerging countries more than ever, CoA shows us how to go a step further and build sustainable communities.
 It not only prepares professionals to meet the European work standards, but also assists them through the entire on-boarding process, along with on-site training.
 Such mentorship guarantees holistic development of the young professionals and helps them integrate better into the labour market.